Azure-Samples/ms-identity-docs-code-dotnet/src/msal-client-credentials-flow/README.md

 This web API uses [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).

-This project is configured to acquire a token using the client credential flow, and cache the result in memory upon a successful response.
-Provided a token was previously cached, the subsequent calls against _/api/application_ will attempt to reuse the cached access token as long as it is not yet expired.
-The MSAL is logging informational entries that are clearly stating when a new token is being acquired, cached, and re-used.
+This project is configured to acquire an access token using the client credential flow, caching the resulting token in memory.
+Provided an access token was previously cached, the subsequent calls against _/api/application_ will attempt to reuse the cached access token, refreshing it if nearing expiration.
+The MSAL is logging informational entries that state when a new access token is being acquired, cached, and re-used.

 ## Reporting problems